 How do I deliver my product by the desired date?
 How can I make sure I don't miss the deadline?
 It's also possible that the date cannot be changed for legitimate business reasons.
 Exhibitions, conferences, and holidays like Black Friday are examples of when it may not be feasible to move the date.
 Some legal changes necessitate a building deadline.

-Yes, indeed, we don't know how long it will take because we can't define the whole scope ahead of time.
+Yes, we don't know how long it will take because we can't define the scope ahead of time.
 We don't know how long it will take, but we need working software to date.
 Does it appear to be a mission impossible?
 Shouldn't we go back to "traditional SDLC," even if it isn't effective?

 Unfortunately, the illusion of control will not deliver actual control.
 What if the plan goes wrong in some way?
 What would happen if the plan is incorrect in any manner?
 It's more than likely to be incorrect.
 The software development team will have to work overtime to complete the project, which will be stressful and time-consuming.
-Code and project architecture chaos would result from exhaustion, while slowing down is unavoidable.
+Code and project architecture chaos would result from exhaustion while slowing down is unavoidable.
 It's a Death March.
 As Robert C. Martin puts it, the only way to go fast is to go well.

 Remove the waste instead.
 Create something small that can fulfill the most basic requirements.
 Do it as soon as possible, iterate, improve, and add new capabilities as often as possible before the deadline.
 Then, at each point in time, have fully functional software.

 Do you need to show off something at an exhibition?
 A simple UI prototype will likely perform worse than a complex web application and perhaps attract fewer consumers, but it will work.
 A rich web application that is not yet finished will not.
-Even for new legal requirements that are all required, there is a chance to mitigate risks because not every consequence is the same.
+Even for new legal requirements are required, there is a chance to mitigate risks because not every consequence is the same.
 Work your way up from the worst-case scenario and then iterate to cover the rest.

 You have no risk of failure when ready-to-use software is completed well ahead of the deadline.
 All additional features and enhancements will help you succeed and strengthen the competitive environment.
 In addition, you can skip over any unfinished elements on the date because most essential components of the software have already been created.